nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/readme.md

 ## [OpenCore](./OpenCore/readme.md)

-TOPS will initially focus on developing the [OpenCore](./OpenCore/readme.md), designed as five moduels that mimic a scientific workflow.
+TOPS will initially focus on developing the [OpenCore](./OpenCore/readme.md), designed as five modules that mimic a scientific workflow.
 The OpenCore aims to introduce learners to a nuanced understanding of open science, enabling participants to better understand an open science workflow from end to end.
 The focus of the curriculum will be on providing learners with a basic understanding of open science, its ethos and benefits, and how to actively participate in open science communities.

 Q&A about the OpenCore can be found in our TOPS [FAQ document](/tops_faq.md).